The new logo and visual system is rooted in the brand’s heritage, but as a new, simplified expression ready to carry the brand into the future.

-Why do iconic logos need revitalization?
-The most common reason is simply a visual refresh to help keep the brand current.
-But the more challenging incentive for revisiting any well-established mark is the modern complexity of context.
-In the 94 years since Better Homes & Gardens first debuted, their context has radically changed from a magazine brand with a handful of related books to a highly complex system of digital, social and mobile platforms as well as a broad based global licensing program.
+A challenging incentive for revisiting any iconic logo is the modern complexity of context.
+In the 94 years since Better Homes & Gardens first debuted, its context has radically changed from a magazine brand with a handful of related books to a highly complex system of digital, social and mobile platforms as well as a broad-based global licensing program.

-This increased number of diverse platforms brought to light some significant challenges: In particular, the limitations that came with the existing arrangement of the name and use within digital, social and mobile channels.
-Not to mention the growing identity disconnect across the portfolio including its global licensing program, that occurred when individual teams modified the logo for their own purposes.
+This increased number of diverse platforms brought to light the limitations that came with the existing arrangement of the name and its use within digital, social and mobile channels.
+Not to mention the growing identity disconnect across the portfolio, including its global licensing program, that occurred when individual teams modified the logo for their own purposes.

 This prompted the leadership at Better Homes & Gardens to call on Lippincott, the designers of the parent company Meredith Corporation’s current logo and identity system.

-With 94% brand awareness, the magazine is a trusted source of inspiration for its 40 million readers.
-In order to fully leverage this well-earned trust across platforms, the brand needed a flexible system with a strong core identity.
-From the outset, the editorial leadership at Better Homes & Gardens set a very clear definition for the project: imagine the iconic logo as a more modern and simplified expression that could flex across the entire portfolio and align with the refreshed creative direction of the magazine.
-One challenge was modernizing the identity for relevance and appeal to a millennial audience without alienating the core readership.
-Our first decision was to approach the design as a considered evolution of the brand so as not to jeopardize the equity with a wholesale logo change.
-The new design is rooted in the heritage, but as a new, simplified expression ready to carry the brand into the future.
+The new design is rooted in the brand’s heritage, but as a new, simplified expression ready to carry the brand into the future.
 It links all the platforms and extensions through a modern and adaptable identity system.
 And by creating a consistent, cohesive brand identity that is recognizable in print, online and in-market, we are able to give readers, friends and fans a greater connection and affinity to a richer Better Homes & Gardens.